crosvera/crosvera.github.com/_posts/2012-7-3-basic-user-managing.markdown

     useradd [options] username

-if we run `useradd' without any argument, it will show a brief explanation of its options.
+if we run `useradd` without any argument, it will show a brief explanation of its options.

 ![Running useradd without parameters](/basic_admin_images/01.png)